philippeducasse/fletNix-Angular-client/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+This project is hosting using gh pages:

+npx ngh --dir=dist/flet-nix-angular-client

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).